Questions and Answers About the BDS Campaign

 First and foremost, workers internationally need to assist the Palestinians whenever possible with the task of building their own independent workers’ organisations – independent of NGOs, big business and pro-capitalist politicians – so that the Palestinian masses can democratically decide for themselves how to advance their struggle and lead the way in doing so.
 This means trade unionists internationally building links with organised Palestinian workers and offering material help.
 Carefully targeted boycotts can supplement this, but they shouldn’t become a substitute for supporting active, mass struggles and feed a false idea that boycotts – a relatively passive form of action and one from outside – can deliver Palestinian liberation.

-As well as fighting the occupation, Palestinians in the West Bank and Gaza face the task of removing their pro-capitalist political leaders, to lay the basis for an entirely different form of society: one based on a socialist programme that can serve the needs of the majority, rather than an elite at the top.
+As well as fighting the occupation, Palestinians in the West Bank and Gaza face the task of removing their pro-capitalist political leaders, to lay the basis for an entirely different form of society: one based on a socialist program that can serve the needs of the majority, rather than an elite at the top.

 A majority of Israeli workers support the creation of a Palestinian state, but don’t support boycotts.
 Why is this?

 There is growing questioning and unease among Israeli Jews about the occupation of the territories and, consistently, two-thirds of them support the idea of a Palestinian state.
 But there is intensive propaganda from the Israeli government and media that justifies a stranglehold on the territories as essential for Israel’s security.
 Rocket attacks from Gaza onto Israeli towns are seized on as a reason to step up the repression, and the separation wall and restrictions on movement are declared necessary to protect Israelis.
-A siege mentality is also fed by fears of Israel being attacked from neighbouring countries, especially Iran.
+A siege mentality is also fed by fears of Israel being attacked from neighboring countries, especially Iran.
 As part of all this propaganda, the BDS campaign is portrayed by most Israeli mainstream politicians as anti-Semitic and as a rejection of democratic debate.

 Israeli Jewish workers genuinely fear for their own security and want to protect the state that was intended to be a safe haven for Jews.
 This, with the constant barrage of propaganda, unsurprisingly leads them to believe that advocates of the BDS campaign around the world don’t understand the situation in Israel.
 Also, many of the Israeli Jews who are most critical of their government’s brutality against the Palestinians, at the same time don’t see why Israeli workers should be punished for it by suffering the effects of boycotts.